lspohle/42_testernette/README.md

    If you prefer not having an alias for `Testernette`, just enter the following command in the appropriate directory to run testernette.

          make -s re
-4. Run `Testernette` by using the alias you created (you must be in the directory of testernette).
+4. Run `Testernette` by using the alias you created.
+Keep in mind that you must be in the aforementioned appropraite directory.

        testernette